AI in Marketing: Tools, Strategies & Best Practices 2026

 Successful pilots are scaled, unsuccessful ones are adjusted or discarded.

-Phase 4: Team Enablement (ongoing)
+Phase 4: Team enablement (ongoing)

-- Prompt Engineering WorkshopsThe team is learning how to effectively prompt AI.
+- Prompt Engineering Workshops: The team learns to prompt AI effectively

-- AI ChampionsDefine 1-2 people in the team as AI experts and contact persons.
+- AI champions: Define 1–2 people in the team as AI experts and points of contact

 Autonomous marketing agents

-Video-First AI
+Video-first AI

-Voice & Multimodal Search
+Voice & multimodal search

 Hyper-personalization

-Synthetic Data
+Synthetic data

-Frequently asked questions about AI in marketing
+Frequently Asked Questions about AI in Marketing

-Will AI replace marketers and content creators?
+Does AI replace marketers and content creators?

 No. AI is a tool, not a replacement.
-The most productive teams use AI as a "co-pilot": AI takes over routine tasks (research, design, data analysis), while humans make strategic decisions, check quality, and contribute creative ideas.
-The profession is changing, but it's not disappearing.
+The most productive teams use AI as a "co-pilot": AI takes over routine tasks (research, drafts, data analysis), humans make strategic decisions, check quality and bring in creative ideas.
+The job changes, but does not disappear.

-Can Google recognize AI-generated content?
+Does Google recognize AI-generated content?

 Which AI tool is the best for marketing?

-What does AI cost in marketing?
+What does AI in marketing cost?

 From free (ChatGPT Free, Google Bard, Microsoft Clarity) to enterprise (Optimizely, Salesforce Einstein).
-For SMEs in Austria, the typical AI tool budget is €150–500 per month.
-More important than the tool costs is the investment in training and processes—a team that knows how to use AI delivers 10 times more value.
+For SMEs in Austria, the typical AI tool budget is 150–500 € per month.
+More important than the tool costs is the investment in training and processes – a team that knows how to use AI gets 10× more value out of it.

-Is AI-generated content GDPR compliant?
+Is AI-generated content GDPR-compliant?

 How do I measure the ROI of AI in marketing?